Cyril Radcliffe, 1st Viscount Radcliffe: Indian Boundary Committees

 Radcliffe, a man who had never been east of Paris, was given the chairmanship of the two boundary committees set up with the passing of the Indian Independence Act.
 Radcliffe was tasked with drawing borders for the new nations of Pakistan and India to leave as many Sikhs and Hindus in India and Muslims in Pakistan as possible within five weeks.
-Radcliffe submitted his partition map on 9 August 1947, which split Punjab and Bengal, almost in half.
-The new boundaries were formally announced on 17 August 1947 – three days after Pakistan's independence and two days after India became independent of the United Kingdom.
+Radcliffe submitted his partition map on 9 August 1947, which split Punjab and Bengal almost in half.
+The new boundaries were formally announced on 17 August 1947 – two days after Pakistan's creation and two days after India became independent of the United Kingdom.

 The resulting partition of India saw some 14 million people – roughly seven million from each side – flee across the border when they discovered the new boundaries left them in the "wrong" country.
 In the ensuing violence, between 200,000 to 2,000,000 people were killed, (Note: "The death toll remains disputed with figures ranging from 200,000 to 2 million.") and millions more were injured.
 After seeing the mayhem occurring on both sides of the boundary, Radcliffe refused his salary of 40,000 rupees (then 3,000 pounds).
 He was made a Knight Grand Cross of the Order of the British Empire in 1948.

 Speaking of his experience as the chairman of boundary committees, he later said:"I had no alternative, the time at my disposal was so short that I could not do a better job.
 Given the same period I would do the same thing.
 However, if I had two to three years, I might have improved on what I did."The British-American poet W. H. Auden referred to Radcliffe's role in the partition of India and Pakistan in his 1966 poem "Partition".